In this section you can find answers to frequently asked questions about the California Paid Family Leave (PFL) program.

 7. Can I take PFL on an hourly basis?

-All six weeks of PFL do not need to be taken consecutively.
+You do not need to take every week of PFL consecutively.
 You can take PFL in hourly, daily or weekly increments as needed.
-However, you must wait the full seven day waiting period before getting PFL benefits, as described in Question #10 below.

 8. Does an employee have to